 View here the profiles of our Montana River Guides:

-Adventure Missoula has some of the most knowledgeable Montana River Guides in the area.
-Our staff come back every year for fishing and raft trips with our customers and we are a small family of outdoor enthusiasts that enjoy what we do along with a lot of other things too that make us perfect and unique.
+Adventure Missoula has some of the most knowledgeable Montana river guides in the area.
+Our staff come back every year for fishing and raft trips with our customers and we are a small family of outdoor enthusiasts that enjoy what we do working hard full time each season along with a lot of other things too that make us perfect and unique.

 Jared Forsythe, Fishing Guide, Biology Teacher, Rafting Lead, and Owner